 - A violation of State or Federal law;

-- Substantial and specific danger to an Employee's or public's health and safety.
+- Substantial and specific danger to an Employee's or the public's health and safety.

-RTEC has made available a variety of alternative reporting mechanisms to allow Employees the ability to report any of the above activities in a manner with which they are comfortable.
-Any Employee who wants to report evidence of alleged improper activity as described can choose from the following:
+Rudolph has made available a variety of alternative reporting mechanisms to allow everyone the ability to report any of the above activities in a manner with which they are comfortable.
+Anyone who wants to report evidence of alleged improper activity can choose from the following:

-- Contact his/her immediate supervisor, or the supervisor's manager.
+- Contact your immediate supervisor, or the supervisor's manager.

-- Call the confidential, global, toll-free phone number dedicated to these reports that is listed on the RTEC Intranet website.
+- Call 1-888-262-6937, the confidential, global, toll-free phone number dedicated to these reports.
+For reference, this number is also listed on the Rudolph Intranet website (RZone).
 Anonymous telephonic communications will be accepted.

-- Address your concerns in writing to: The Office of General Counsel, Rudolph Technologies, Inc., One Rudolph Road, Flanders, New Jersey 07836.
+- Address any concerns in writing to: The Office of General Counsel, Rudolph Technologies, Inc., One Rudolph Road, P.O.
+Box 1000, Flanders, New Jersey 07836.
 Anonymous written communications will be accepted.

 - Contact any of the members of the Board’s Audit Committee.
 Again, anonymous telephone communications will be accepted.

-In filing a report, Employees are encouraged to provide as much specific information as possible including names, dates, places, and events that took place and the Employee’s perception of why the incident(s) may be a violation.
-Complaints of misconduct, harassment or discrimination will be kept confidential to the fullest extent possible consistent with the RTEC’s need to investigate the matter.
-Employees are also urged to keep all information regarding an internal investigation confidential and understand that they are expected to fully cooperate with any such investigation.
-Employees who choose to identify themselves will receive a reply to their report within twenty (20) working days or as soon as practical thereafter.
+In filing a report, it is necessary to provide as much specific information as possible including names, dates, places, and events that took place and your perception of why the incident(s) may be a violation.
+Complaints of misconduct, harassment or discrimination will be kept confidential to the fullest extent possible consistent with the Rudolph's need to investigate the matter.
+Anyone filing such a report is also urged to keep all information regarding the internal investigation confidential and understand that they are expected to fully cooperate with any such investigation.
+Those who choose to identify themselves as part of the process will receive a reply to their report within twenty (20) working days or as soon as practical thereafter.

-Employees who knowingly fail to report wrongdoing per any of the above steps will have such action considered in their job performance appraisal and such action may subject them to discipline, up to and including discharge.
+Anyone who knowingly fails to report wrongdoing per any of the above steps will have such action considered in their job performance appraisal as well as potentially subject them to discipline, up to and including discharge.

-It is important to be aware that you may report ethical violations in confidence and without fear of retaliation.
-If your situation requires that your identity be kept secret, your anonymity will be protected.
-As stated, RTEC does not permit retaliation, discharge, or other discrimination of any kind against Employees for good faith reports of ethical violations or incidents related to this Code.
+It is important to be aware that ethical violations may be reported in confidence and without fear of retaliation.
+If the situation requires that the identity of the reporter be kept secret, such anonymity will be protected.
+As stated, Rudolph does not permit retaliation, discharge, or other discrimination of any kind against someone who, in good faith, reports an ethical violation or incident related to this Code.

-Subject to the Board’s general authority to administer this Code, investigating violations and determining disciplinary action shall be the responsibility of the following parties:
+Subject to the Board’s general authority to administer this Code, the investigation of violations and determination of disciplinary action is the responsibility of the following parties: